songmzhang/AlignDistil/README.md

-# AlignDistil (ACL2025)
-Code for ACL 2025 Paper "AlignDistil: Token-Level Language Model Alignment as Adaptive Policy Distillation"
+# AlignDistil: Token-Level Language Model Alignment as Adaptive Policy Distillation (ACL2025)

 Our code is based on [OpenRLHF](https://github.com/OpenRLHF/OpenRLHF) v0.5.2.post2 (We are also updating our codebase to the latest OpenRLHF).

+## Why use AlignDistil?
+- **Token**-level reward optimization
+- Solid performance
+- Stable optimization and Faster convergence
+- Support both on-policy (like RL) and off-policy training (like DPO)

 ## Method Framework
 <div align="center">